jdkhong/Zillow-Data-Engineering/README.md

 IV.
 Spark - Pushing data to Postgres DB

-V. Presentation - All project objectives can be found here.
-Read to fidn SQL 3NF Database and Tableau visualizations.
+V. Presentation - All project objectives can be found here!

 [Click here for the interactive dashboard](https://jerrydatascience.tumblr.com/zillow-interactive)